BillyGalbreath/VS-PlayerList/README.md

 # Vintage Story Player List

-Shows a player list when you hold down tab (similar to Minecraft)
+Shows a player list when you hold down tab, similar to Minecraft.
+Keybind is configurable.